About the group

 It soon became apparent that many of the medieval sites were those referred to in a 1577 survey of Walsham [add pdf] and conjectural maps were drawn of the reconstructed medieval landscape.
 Work began on transcribing the original documents held at Suffolk Record Office including manorial court rolls, account rolls, rentals and charters together with parish registers and wills gradually building up a history of the village previously unknown.
 Some of this work has been published, some has been printed and is available locally.

-In 1997 the [first Quarterly Review] consisting of original research was printed.
+In 1997 the first (then) Quarterly Review, consisting of original research, was printed.
 In 2001 it was decided to formalise the history group with a committee, constitution and a programme of talks and visits relating to the history of Suffolk in general and that of Walsham in particular.
 The group has started to record oral history and there is a programme of lectures, visits and walks for our membership.
 The group has gone from strength to strength and now has over seventy members.

 Audrey McLaughlin’s deep and lasting interest in Walsham’s past and her contribution to the Walsham History Group must be mentioned here.

 Walking the claylands of Walsham-le-Willows after autumn ploughing in a search for fragments of ancient pottery was considered a somewhat eccentric occupation for people in the 1970’s & 1980’s with an interest in history, particularly when you made your way back to a metalled highway after a couple of hours plodding across fields, your aching limbs dragging feet heavy with tenacious clay.